 The epoxy should be injected starting at the lowest point of the formed repair, and ports should be placed every 4" (100 mm) above so that epoxy can be seen to slowly rise within the aggregate.
-As the epoxy reaches each successive port the lower one should be closed, and then epoxy injected into the port at the current level of when the specific control of the proper, low-viscosity epoxy in order to avoid having the curing reaction generate too much heat (exothermic reaction).
+As the epoxy reaches each successive port the lower one should be closed, and then epoxy injected into the port at the current level of the epoxy.

+when speny in order to the proper, low-viscosity epoxy in order to avoid having the curing reaction generate too much heat (exothermic reaction).
 Consult epoxy manufacturer and knowledgeable, specialty contractor.